nevrome/mobest.analysis.2022/README.md

 - `data_tracked`: Small input data files manually created for this analysis.
 - `tables` & `plots`: Readily rendered versions of tables and plots for the publication.

 The `DESCRIPTION` and the `.Rbuildignore` file are defining this repository as an R package.
-This mechanism is only used for R package dependency management, so that all necessary packages can be installed automatically.
+This mechanism is only used for R package dependency management, so that all necessary packages can be installed automatically (e.g. with `remotes::install_github("nevrome/mobest.analysis.2020")`).
 The `.Rproj` config file defines an RStudio project, only for convenient opening this repository in the [RStudio IDE](https://www.rstudio.com/products/rstudio/).

 The other additional files are part of a mechanism to simplify running and reproducing the code. `singularity_mobest.def` defines a [singularity](https://singularity.hpcng.org/) container that includes all (!) software necessary to run the code in this repository.
 It can be build with a script like `singularity_build_sif.sh`, which requires an empty directory for temporary data `stempdir`.
 To run arbitrary scripts through singularity and the SGE scheduler of the HPC at the MPI-EVA, I used the script `singularity_qsub.sh`.